Eligibility & Requirements

 Grade Point Average

 To pursue this doctorate degree, the applicant must meet the general KU requirements for admission as a graduate student.
 The minimum GPA requirements for admission are as follows:

 An undergraduate cumulative GPA of 3.0 or better is required for regular admission status.

-Evidence of successful completion (equivalent grade of B or higher) of undergraduate or graduate coursework in nutrition, biochemistry, genetics, or other biological science.
+Evidence must demonstrate successful completion (equivalent grade of B or higher) of undergraduate or graduate course work in nutrition, biochemistry, genetics, or other biological science.

-Within the guidelines established by the Graduate Studies, no credit is actually transferred toward the doctorate; however, relevant prior graduate work will be taken into consideration in setting up individual programs of study leading to the PhD.
+Within the guidelines established by the Office of Graduate Studies, no credit is actually transferred toward the doctorate.
+However, relevant prior graduate work will be taken into consideration in setting up individual programs of study leading to the Ph.D.

 An applicant is considered an international student if they require a visa, or currently reside in the U.S. with non-immigrant status, or currently reside in the U.S. while applying for permanent residency.
 Additional requirements and documentation, such as proof of English language proficiency, are required for international students to become eligible for KU programs.
 Please review the information for international students before applying.